santagaz/forcer/README.md

     "==============="

 Please note that messages and language can and will change because the app development is an ongoing process.

+## Possible problems

+1. When we tried to run forcer on ruby version 2.1.5, the app threw exception about missing library "em-http-request".
+If you have ruby version 2.1.5 installed and cannot resolve dependencies, I can only suggest to switch to ruby version to 2.1.2 or 2.2.0 or later.
+2.  openssl library version 1.0.2 has problems with ruby 2.2.0 when deploy larger zip-files.
+In order to fix please follow steps:

+        $: brew update
+        $: brew uninstall openssl
+        $: brew install openssl
+        $: rvm get head
+        $: rvm remove 2.2.0
+        $: rvm install 2.2.0 --with-openssl-dir=`brew --prefix openssl`

 ## Contributing